 Heat canola oil in a large skillet.
 Sit pot stickers seam side up in for about 30 seconds, until browned on the bottom.
 Add 1 cup chicken broth (be careful – the liquid will splatter when added to the pan), cover and cook 5 minutes.
 Uncover and cook until the liquid evaporates.
 As the liquid evaporates the bottoms with get nice and crispy again.

-If there are too many pot stickers for one meal – freeze the rest before cooking them and prepare as directed at another time.
-It’s a lot of work so we make them in batches and freeze the rest.
+If there are too many Asian pot stickers for one meal, freeze the rest before cooking them and prepare as directed at another time.
+It’s a lot of work, so we make them in batches and freeze the rest.

 Lucky for me, there is an Asian market right behind my store.
-They have great wonton wrappers, some produce, a lot of things that I can’t read and every sauce you would ever need – not to mention its cheaper then normal grocery stores!
+They have great wonton wrappers, some produce, a lot of things that I can’t spell or pronounce, and every sauce you would ever need – not to mention it’s cheaper then normal grocery stores!
 Win!